JB Pritzker: Opposition

 The vast majority of opposition to Pritzker comes from Republicans and conservatives, who oppose his views on gun restrictions and abortion.
 Pritzker's gubernatorial election results in Southern Illinois were less successful than those of Rod Blagojevich or Glenn Poshard.
 Some left-wing activists have also criticized Pritzker for his unclear stance on Medicare for All and lack of action on minority issues.

+Pritzker's opponents have pointed to the deposition of former U.S. President Bill Clinton before the House Oversight Committee in March 2026.
+During the deposition, Clinton implied that Pritzker and his wife flew on Jeffrey Epstein's plane with him.
+In response to the deposition, Clinton's staff said that his statement was incorrect and that Clinton had since retracted that part of his testimony.
+Pritzker denied it, and reporting by KSDK and an analysis of flight records found that he was not listed in Epstein's plane's flight logs.
+The only trips Pritzker took with Clinton were a 2008 flight to Africa with 30 passengers that included Clinton's daughter Chelsea Clinton and American actors Ted Danson and Mary Steenburgen, and a flight in 2013 with Clinton, his security, and his staff.
+The same reporting also found that Epstein was on neither trip and was incarcerated at the time of the 2008 flight.

 Social media and memes

-Pritzker with Maryland Governor Wes Moore in April 2023.

-On X (formerly Twitter), there are numerous accounts such as "Socialists for Pritzker", "Nomadic Warriors for Pritzker", "Frat Bros for Pritzker", and "Anarchists for Pritzker".
-The Socialists for Pritzker account has over 13,000 followers.
+On X (formerly Twitter), there are numerous accounts with names like "Socialists for Pritzker", "Nomadic Warriors for Pritzker", "Frat Bros for Pritzker", and "Anarchists for Pritzker".
+Socialists for Pritzker has over 13,000 followers.
 The accounts have been described as semi-ironic.
 Pritzker has said the attention is "entertaining, if a little strange" and that he keeps up with several of the accounts.
 Nomadic Warriors for Pritzker has dubbed Pritzker the "Great Khan of the Midwest" and mapped out battle plans for a Mongol Empire-inspired military campaign across the nation.
-The group of accounts, dubbed the "Pritzker Pals," launched a website, coconutbigboy.com, with the goal of influencing Vice President Kamala Harris to pick Pritzker as her running mate in the 2024 presidential election.
+The group of accounts, dubbed the "Pritzker Pals", launched a website, coconutbigboy.com, with the goal of influencing Vice President Kamala Harris to pick Pritzker as her running mate in the 2024 presidential election.

 A TikTok account called "Pritzker Memes" garnered 20,000 followers.
 Some of the memes relate to Pritzker's size, with one political commentator saying, "He is enormous, doesn't come off as particularly intellectual, and has good instincts".

-Pritzker launched his own beer brand, "JBeers", ahead of the 2024 Democratic National Convention in Chicago.
+Pritzker launched his own beer brand, JBeers, ahead of the 2024 Democratic National Convention in Chicago.
 He also named Malört the DNC's "unofficial shot".

-On February 7, 2025, Pritzker posted a satirical video to his personal Twitter account announcing Illinois's annexation of Green Bay, Wisconsin, and the renaming of Lake Michigan to "Lake Illinois".
-The video followed President Donald Trump's announcement that the Gulf of Mexico had been renamed the "Gulf of America."
+On February 7, 2025, after President Trump announced that the Gulf of Mexico had been renamed the "Gulf of America", Pritzker posted a satirical video on his personal Twitter account announcing Illinois's annexation of Green Bay, Wisconsin, and the renaming of Lake Michigan to "Lake Illinois".